Danny Kirwan: Future Games, 1971

-On the last two Fleetwood Mac albums which featured Kirwan, his songs occupied about half of each album.
-His guitar work was also evident on songs written by Welch and McVie as they developed their own songwriting techniques.
-Future Games, recorded at Advision Studios in London in the middle of a hectic tour schedule and released in September 1971, was a departure from the previous album with the absence of Spencer and his '50s rock 'n' roll parodies.
+On the last two Fleetwood Mac albums that featured Kirwan, his songs occupied about half of each album.
+His guitar work was also evident on songs written by Welch and Christine McVie as they developed their own songwriting techniques.
+Future Games was released in September 1971.
 Welch brought a couple of new songs, notably the lengthy title track, which featured Welch and Kirwan playing long instrumental sections.
 Welch recalled later, "I mostly did the rhythm guitar parts.
 Danny and I worked together pretty well."
 Kirwan contributed the album's opening track, "Woman of 1000 Years", which one reviewer said "floated on a languid sea of echo-laden acoustic and electric guitars".
 His other songs were the melodic "Sands of Time", which Warner Bros.
 Records chose as a single in the US, and the country-flavoured "Sometimes", which suggested the route he would later take during his solo career.
-His influence can also be heard on the two Christine McVie songs, "Morning Rain" and "Show Me a Smile".
 McVie later described Kirwan's "Woman of 1000 Years" and "Sands of Time" as "killer songs".
-Welch said "Woman of 1000 Years" was "Danny at his best."
+Welch said "Woman of 1000 Years" was "Danny at his best".

-Future Games sold well in America.
-Fleetwood Mac were given top billing at the Fillmore East in New York and broke house records for sellouts at other venues.
-Kirwan began an 11-month tour of America and Europe with the band, opening a couple of dozen shows for Deep Purple and for several months playing second on the bill to Savoy Brown.
-In a rare week off, early in 1972, they returned to London and recorded their next album, Bare Trees, in a few days.
-Fleetwood said the songs on the album reflected the band's "jaded road-weariness and longing for home."
-Christine McVie wrote in "Homeward Bound", "I don't want to see another aeroplane seat or another hotel room."
-The pressure and strain of life on the road, of constant travelling and performing, were increasingly affecting Kirwan.
-As the tour progressed he became withdrawn and isolated from the rest of the band, got into arguments with Welch, and was drinking heavily to the point where, Fleetwood said, "alcoholism began to take hold."